Mahmoudaref123/My_Wallet/README.md

 # Say goodbye to:

-Drowning in paperwork and spreadsheets.
+Drowning in paperwork and spreadsheets.\n
-Spending hours on tedious financial management.
-Struggling to connect financial concepts to real-world scenarios.
+Spending hours on tedious financial management.\n Struggling to connect financial concepts to real-world scenarios.\n

-Say hello to:
+# Say hello to:

 Effortless account management: Track personal and research finances with ease.
 Seamless transactions: Deposit, withdraw, and transfer funds with a few clicks.